platformsh/platformsh-docs/src/administration/web.md

 ![Environment Activity](/images/management-console/environments.png)

-The name of the environment is strikethroughed if it's been disabled.
+The name of the environment is struck out if it's been disabled.
 If it has an arrow next to it, this means the environment has children.

 ## Activity Feed